harrisonlab/neurospora_crassa_direct_rnaseq/README.md

 2. Basecalling on-fly using Albacore 2.3.0.
 3. Aligning basecalled reads to Neurospora crassa reference genome (the genome must be indexed using "minimap2")

-Data was trimmed for 3 prime adapaters, basecalled on-fly with Albacore 2.3.0 and aligned against the Neurospora crassa reference genome using poreplex program:

 ```bash
 screen -a
 # gridiION 08-10-2018